Understanding Marketing Analytics

 Now that you've started your search campaign, don't forget about the five online marketing points above and the relationship between search marketing, Marketing Analytics, and ROI.

-Lastly, be confident you have a solid list of negative keywords.
-Keep an eye on keyword performance and search queries for suggestions.
-Also use Wordstream's AdWords Performance Grader to see how you stack up against competitors and where you can improve you AdWords campaign.
+Also use Wordstream's AdWords Performance Grader to see how you stack up against competitors and where you can improve your AdWords campaign.

 Unlike most other tools, WordStream marries web analytics and actions.
 The software analyzes your search data and prioritizes your actions so you start with changes that will have the biggest impact.
 Even better, your analysis and actions are both done from inside WordStream, saving you from opening and navigating a separate tool for each.